 Fluttering and dancing in the breeze.”

-During the first half term our topic was ‘Rock and Roll’ where we were learning about the Stone Age to the Iron Age.
-We learnt about what life was like in prehistoric times and how this changed over time.
-We made torcs, stewed fruit and even went up Bredon Hill to see the remains of an Iron Age Hill Fort.
+During the first half of the Spring term, Year 3’s history topic is ‘Rock and Roll’, which is all about the Stone Age to the Iron Age (about what life was like in prehistoric times and how this changed over time).
+We are planning to make torcs, stewed fruit and even climb up Bredon Hill to see the remains of an Iron Age Hill Fort!